adidasslice/adidasslice.github.io/README.md

-a pornography proof the advance of logogram.
+a erotology proof the advance of logogram.